LazyRacc00n/NetworkAnalysis_2Assignment/README.md

 For the first part of the assignment we performed the experiments of the option number 1, which plans to perform robustness test on small graph. </br>
 We have choosen two kind of graphs:
--  The first, showed in *figure 1*, is the already known **Zachary’s Karate Club** graph, which is a social network of a university karate club.
-This network is composed by 34 nodes ( member of a karate club ), and there are links between pairs of members who interacted outside the club.

 -  The second
 </br></br>